 - In the window that pops up next, click the Find Now button.
 Then select your user group from the search results and click OK.

-- When you return back to the Advanced Security Settings for cmd window, check the Replace owner on subcontainers and objects option.
+- When you return to the Advanced Security Settings for cmd window, check the Replace owner on subcontainers and objects option.
 Then click Apply and OK respectively.

 - Finally, you’ll return to the Permissions for cmd window from where you initially started.
 Now, select Administrators under Group or user names, and check the Allow box next to Full Control under Permissions for Administrators.
 Click the Apply button followed by OK.